Jon Stewart's Private White House Meetings

 The other big TV event on Thursday night will be Jon Stewart's final "Daily Show."
 We came across a strange item this past week about Stewart and our current president.
 On at least two occasions, President Obama summoned Jon Stewart to the White House for secret meetings.
 Politico's Darren Samuelsohn first reported those meetings, and he writes that Stewart's influence increased as that of real news anchors faded.
 So I asked him if he thought Stewart should be treated the same as, say, Lester Holt if he were having under-the-radar meetings with the president.

 DARREN SAMUELSOHN: Certainly, when the news got out, it exploded from the right.
 People saying, oh, look this is an example of Jon Stewart as a shill for President Obama.
 I don't buy that.
-I think it reinforced the message that John Stuart was someone that the administration saw as very important to them.
+I think it reinforced the message that Jon Stewart was someone that the administration saw as very important to them.
 But Stewart has really fought hard that notion that he's a journalist.
 He's a comic who reads the headlines and does them in a funny way.

 RATH: Now, Jon Stewart did talk with Larry Wilmore on "The Nightly Show," which is conveniently produced by Jon Stewart.